 The end of the year is always bittersweet.
 While some of us fondly reflect on the year that was, others of us are looking forward to the fresh start that accompanies the New Year.

-As we prepare our homes, hearts and budgets for all to come in 2019, the team at DebtWave Credit Counseling wanted to share financial tips and tricks we’ve learned in the last year, as well as our own personal financial goals.
+As we prepare our homes, hearts and budgets for all to come in the New Year, the team at DebtWave Credit Counseling wanted to share financial tips and tricks we’ve learned in the last year, as well as our own personal financial goals.

 “While I have been on the planet for over 60 years, I never knew about debt management programs and have enjoyed learning about the industry and how it really does provide education and guidance to assist consumers about financial wellness, specifically credit card debt.
 It has been a pleasure assisting our clients and relieving them of the stress associated with debt that can feel out of control.
 I’ve learned that getting into debt is so easy, it’s almost stealth like and mysteriously mounts up to a point where suddenly you are in trouble.